space-engineers-hf/SequentialScript/README.md

 when @room_depressurized
  Door -> Enable
  Door -> Open
-@as @door_opened
+as @door_opened
 ```

-Other example is a hinge starting to move after some piston is fully extended.
+Another example is a hinge that starts to move after a piston is fully extended.
 ```
 [PISTON_ROTOR]
 run